Home icon

 Write it down.

-• “Brainstorm” lists with your child: books you want to read, foods you need to buy, things you see around you, or ways to solve a problem.
+• Brainstorm lists with your child.
+Write down a list of books you want to read, foods you need to buy, or things you see around you.

-• Let your child make up a story while you write down her words.
-She can draw pictures to go with it.
-Or, she can dictate a letter or text message to a relative or friend.
+• Let your child make up a story while you write down their words.
+They can draw pictures to go with it.
+Your child can dictate a letter or text message to a relative or friend.

 Bring a book.

-• Tuck two or three small children’s books into your purse, backpack, or diaper bag—or keep some favorites on your mobile device.
-(Note: Children prone to motion sickness should not look at books in a moving vehicle!)
+• Tuck two or three small children’s books into your purse, backpack, or diaper bag, or keep some favorites on your device.
+Children prone to motion sickness should not look at books in a moving vehicle.

 • Whenever you can, stop at the library when you run errands with your child.